aleph-fbk/aleph-fbk.github.io/README.md

 You can add a person (e.g., new member or student) in the [`_data/people.yml`](./_data/people.yml) file:
 1. check whether the person (and the correct affiliation) is already listed;
 2. if the person is already listed but with a former affiliation, please do not update the existent entry, as this would cause every page referring to the entry to update accordingly.
 Instead, add a new entry with a different ID;
-3. if the person is not listed, add it using the template you find at the top of the file.
+3. if the person is not listed, ask the person's consent to appear on the website (e.g., via email).
+If given the consent, add the person using the template you find at the top of the [`_data/people.yml`](./_data/people.yml) file.

 Members are asked to add a personal page [`_people`](./_people/) following the [**template**](./_people/_template.md) and naming it accordingly — the bio is optional.
 Currently, **the personal page is not available for interns, thesis students, and junior students.**